lewisl9029/toc/README.md

 2. Run the docker interactive shell via the following alias:
   ```
   toc
-  ionic prepare android
+  jspm install angular
-  ionic build android
+  jspm bundle www/app.js
   ```

-3. Now you can run any combination of commands inside the docker container!
+3. Now you can run any combination of commands inside the toc-dev docker container!

 4. You can also append commands after the toc alias to run them inline:
   ```
-  toc ionic build android
+  toc jspm install angular
   ```

-Note that changes to the docker environment will be discarded on exit, and only changes to the mounted source files volume will be persisted (such as installing new dependencies via jspm install, or building an android package using ionic build android).
+Note that changes to the docker environment will be discarded on exit, and only changes to the mounted source files volume will be persisted (such as installing new dependencies via jspm install).

-To make modifications to the environment itself, edit the Dockerfile and rebuild the container:
+To make modifications to the dev environment itself, edit the Dockerfile and rebuild the containers:
   ```
   tocb
   ```